Land reform in North Vietnam: Implementation

-After being trained by Chinese, through the local party-cell, Vietnamese cadres were sent to the village and lived with a few landless peasants.
-They practiced the “Three Together System”, namely, worked together, ate together and lived together.
+After being trained by Chinese counsultor, through the local party-cell, Vietnamese cadres were sent to the village and lived with a few landless peasants.
+They practiced the "Three Together System", namely, worked together, ate together and lived together.
 By doing so for two to three months, they had amassed much information of the peasants and that village, and also arouse awareness of social class by posing questions to the peasants like why they were poor.

 After this survey by professionally trained cadres, the reduction campaign officially began, and there were six successive stages.
 The first stage was to classify population during which peasants were categorized according to their possession, this was followed by classification of landlords.
-Theoretically speaking, there were three classes of landlords: traitorous; ordinary; resistance and “democratic personalities”.
+Theoretically speaking, there were three classes of landlords: traitorous; ordinary; resistance and "democratic personalities".
 Those landlords, if found not comply with rent reduction decree, would be arrested.
 In this case, they had to pay back the excess land rent within time limit, this is the third stage of extortion of money and valuables.
 The fourth stage is crime revelation, the peasants were made to attend a special course and taught how to publicly reveal crimes of landlords, and they would have a role of denouncing crimes in the front of a number of people in the fifth stage, but the problem was that they denounced for appearing faithful and obedient to the party, so they may denounce as much as they can rather than considered the reality.

 On 12 April 1953, a special people's tribunal court, composed of peasants who knew nothing about law, was formed according to decree 150/SL.
-Sentences varied from the death penalty to years’ hard labor, for this point, the most well-known case was Nguyen Thi Nam, a patriotic landlord who joined the resistance war against the French but was sentenced to death.
+Sentences varied from the death penalty to years' hard labor, for this point, the most well-known case was Nguyen Thi Nam, a patriotic landlord who joined the resistance war against the French but was sentenced to death.

 The label of landlord is dangerous.
 According to Hoang's memoir, as soon as a man was defined as landlord, he and his family were isolated from their fellow human beings and nobody was permitted to talk to them or even have any contact with them.
 This policy of isolation even caused a number of deaths.